mhomran/ansi-c-compiler/README.md

 # About

-A compiler for C language 89 which is known as ANSI C.
+A simplified compiler for C language 89 which is known as ANSI C.

 # How to build the compiler